Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 #### 2.1.13 Webmaster
 *Legal Ground a, responsibility for committee website(s)*
 Some committees of Inter-*Actief* have their own website that is managed by the committee.
-This preference is used to mark specific persons as the *webmaster* of a committee website, so that the association knows who is responsible for the website(s).
+This preference is used to mark specific persons as the *webmaster* of a committee website, so that the association knows who is responsible for these websites.

 #### 2.1.14 Memberships
 *Legal Ground b, minimal execution membership agreement*